 Field Trip Health & Wellness to Participate in the Cantor Fitzgerald Symposium on Mental Health Clinics on October 11th

-/EIN News/ -- TORONTO, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Field Trip Health & Wellness Ltd. (TSXV: FTHW) (the "Company" or “Field Trip”), a global leader in psychedelic therapies, today announced it will participate in a virtual fireside chat at Cantor Fitzgerald’s “Symposium on Mental Health Clinics,” taking place on Tuesday, October 11, 2022.
+TORONTO, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Field Trip Health & Wellness Ltd. FTHW (the "Company" or "Field Trip"), a global leader in psychedelic therapies, today announced it will participate in a virtual fireside chat at Cantor Fitzgerald's "Symposium on Mental Health Clinics," taking place on Tuesday, October 11, 2022.

 Mujeeb Jafferi, President of Field Trip, will present at the virtual fireside chat at 8:00 a.m.
 Eastern Time on Tuesday, October 11, 2022.
 To view the fireside chat, please register through the following link: https://us06web.zoom.us/webinar/register/WN_H5A2A4j4Sd2N8-3VHfRfPw.
 The webcast recording will also be accessible on Field Trip's investor relations website.